-• Package authors commonly assume things are part of C/C++ when they are not: the most common example is POSIX function strdup.
+• Package authors commonly assume things are part of C/C++ when they are not: the most common example is POSIX103 function strdup.
 The most common C library on Linux, glibc, will hide the declarations of such extensions unless a 'feature-test macro' is defined before (almost) any system header is included.
-So for strdup you need
+So for strdup you need where the appropriate value can be found by man strdup on Linux.
+(Use of strncasecmp is similar.)

 '''

 #define POSIX_C_SOURCE 200809L

-...

 '''

 '''

+...

 #include <string.h>

 ...

-'''

-'''

 strdup call(s)

 '''